• Skip to primary navigation

 Mariska Ramondino

-One of the easiest healthy carrot and orange soup recipes with bell pepper, onion, oranges, garlic, and spinach and topped with roasted nuts and red pepper flakes—nourishing, incredibly filling and easily adaptable!
+One of the easiest healthy carrot orange soup recipes using bell pepper, onion, oranges, garlic, and spinach, topped with roasted nuts and red pepper flakes—nourishing, incredibly filling, and easily adaptable!

 5 from 5 votes